 - The prevalence of physical and sexual dating violence reported by students has declined since 2013.

 - Female students were more than three times as likely to experience sexual dating violence as male students.

 Teen dating violence is a public health problem that doesn’t end with adolescence.
 Research supported by the National Institute of Justice has shown that victims of teen dating violence are likely to either experience or perpetrate some form of relationship abuse as an adult.

-With support from the Office for Victims of Crime, the loveisrespect website (originally the National Dating Abuse Helpline) helps make vital resources accessible to teens experiencing dating violence.
-The associated helpline also offers tips on preventing abusive relationships and promotes awareness of healthy dating relationships.
+With support from the Office for Victims of Crime, the loveisrespect website – formerly the National Dating Abuse Helpline – helps make vital resources accessible to teens experiencing dating violence.
+The associated helpline offers tips on preventing abusive relationships and promotes awareness of healthy dating relationships.